MustafizSaadi/MustafizSaadi.github.io/README.md

-# Welcome to the website of M M Abid Naziri
+# Welcome to the website of Mustafizur Rahman

 This is a repo containing the portfolio website for me (Mustafizur Rahman).
 It was created using jekyll.